Male and Female Hair Loss

 - High stress levels

-- Autoimmune disorders like lupus, Hashimoto’s, etc
+- Autoimmune disorders like alopecia, lupus, autoimmune thyroid or Hashimoto’s, etc

 - Syphilis causes a “moth-eaten” pattern of hair loss